neginsoltanii/EmissionVision/README.md

 3. In Unity Hub, navigate to the Projects tab and click on the Add button.
 5. Select the folder where you extracted the project and add it to Unity Hub.

-### Building and Deploying the Project to Your Headset
+### Step Four: Building and Deploying the Project to Your Headset
 __1. Connect the Headset:__
 - Connect your VR headset to your computer using the appropriate cable.